johlju/johlju/README.md

 Motocross driver.
 Likes [KTM](https://www.ktm.com/).
 Likes everything PowerShell.
 Day job as Systems Architect or Software Architect depeding on project.
 Maintainer and contributor for many OSS projects, many in the [DSC Community](https://dsccommunity.org) that maintains many PowerShell DSC modules.
+Also a committee member of the DSC Community.

 ### Sponsor